Curriculum

 • QMB 6315 Quantitative Analytical Methods in Business

-Provides a review of the quantitative analytical techniques required for statistical and health informatics and decision-making using programming languages such as Python.
-Students learn the use of quantitative methods for turning data into information and information into good business decisions for managers, researchers, and students in the field of health informatics.
-Providing a framework for the development of sound judgment and the ability to utilize quantitative and qualitative approaches, the emphasizes the important role data plays in understanding outcomes and improving processes.
+This course provides a review of the quantitative analytical techniques required for statistical and health informatics and decision-making using programming languages such as Python.
+Students learn to use quantitative methods to turn data into information and information into sound business decisions for managers, researchers, and students in the field of health informatics.
+By providing a framework for the development of sound judgment and the ability to utilize both quantitative and qualitative approaches, the emphasizes the important role data plays in understanding outcomes and improving processes.

 • HIM 6705 Machine Learning for Healthcare Applications

-Provides students with an in-depth understanding of how machine learning (ML) techniques are applied in healthcare.
+This course is designed to provide students with an in-depth understanding of how machine learning (ML) techniques are applied in healthcare.
 It covers a range of ML methods, their implementation, and their use in solving real-world healthcare problems, including disease prediction, medical imaging, and patient care optimization.
-We live in an exciting era where artificial intelligence and machine learning techniques are touching, if not transforming, industries.
-Healthcare providers and administrators are best placed to identify areas of improvements in our healthcare system.
-The course provides an understanding of fundamental ML concepts and techniques needed in healthcare today.
-These skills help students understand and better leverage health data to optimize care quality.
+We live in an exciting era where artificial intelligence and ML techniques are touching, if not transforming various industries.
+Healthcare providers and administrators are well-positioned to identify areas for improvement in our healthcare system.
+This course will equip students with the fundamental ML concepts and techniques needed in today's healthcare landscape.
+These skills will help students understand and effectively leverage health data to optimize care quality.

 • HIM 6076 Integrating AI in Healthcare: Strategies, Applications and Ethics